jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

     /
     3 3 3 0 0 0

+We have to extract the core wavefunctions from the pseudopotential file

     $ ../tools/upf2plotcore.sh ../pseudopotentials/Si_PBE_USPP.UPF > Si.wfc

-Again, we can look at the radial part of the wavefunctions contained in the pseudopotential and that we will use as the initial state for the transition
+Again, we can look at the radial part of the wavefunctions contained in the pseudopotential and that we will use as the initial state for the transition.
+In this case, since the valence shell is larger than C, we see there are more core states in the pseudopotential.

     $ gnuplot
     gnuplot> set xrange [0:5]